Both Sides of a Breakup: She Thought He Didn’t Make Enough Money

 Jackson: It was a crazy-sad time after that.
 Thank god I could still hang with her son.
 It was weird at first, the three of us hanging out at playgrounds and meeting for pizza.
 Then it started to feel nice again.
 I remember us talking about dating again, like a month or so after our breakup.
 But it was surprisingly great to connect just as friends.

 Carly: We are great friends now.
 He’s probably my best friend.
-I’m dating someone new — cliché of clichés, a corporate lawyer — and they’re actually friends too.
+I’m dating someone new —cliché of clichés, a corporate lawyer — and they’re even friends.
 I said to my new boyfriend, “This guy is the closest thing to a father my son has and that’s not going to change.”
 But there’s always room for more love, more family.
 My son has a very happy life.

 Jackson: It all worked out.
 She’s in a great relationship with a great guy who makes a lot of money.
 He’s a genuinely cool guy.
 I’m also dating someone new.
 She doesn’t have kids, so it’s back to a lot of partying and unpredictability.
 I liked being with a woman who had her shit together.
 It’s something I miss.
 It would be great to find something in the middle.
 What’s in the middle of a beautiful single mom and a Brooklyn partier?